Travelling to Europe After Brexit

 Passport and visa

 Check your passport.
 It must be valid for at least six months from your first day of travel.
 Any extra months on your passport over ten years may not count towards the six months.
 Your port of entry may put a wet stamp in your passport to confirm when you arrive.
+You can complete a short questionnaire on the government website to check if you need to renew your passport before travelling to Europe.

 You will not need a visa for visits of 90 days in any 180-day period.
 If you are planning to stay beyond 90 days you will need to check each country’s specific visa entry requirements.
 You can do this online.